Welcome to intern life!

 What is confidential and what is not?
 If your company has ANY public facing websites or articles, you may be privileged to the backstory on it and not to mention your actual project.
 So be aware of the boundaries of YOUR NDA, you signed it after all.

 Who else can I learn from?
 Your manager has peers and often they are open to having you learn from others as well.
 This question gives you an excellent opportunity to learn about other areas of focus for your team or company.

 Here are some questions you can ask yourself within the first few weeks of the start of your internship…

 Do I feel like I have all the information I need?
 Onboarding is not an exact science and here’s a kicker, the required online training or orientation is only the BEGINNING of the process.
-If you don’t have access to crucial systems or you have a lack of understanding or context for the goals you have been given, ask about those gaps early.
+If you don’t have access to crucial systems or if you have a lack of context for your goals and ask about those gaps early.

 Do I have a mentor?
 Is your manager/mentor that was assigned to you helping you grow?
 It is okay if they are not right away.
 Try asking them for more help — this can come in the form of one on one meetings in a conference room, gaining more access to materials, or meeting with their peers.
 Sometimes our mentors think we are doing fine or they want you to pick up the pace, but you won’t know unless you ask for clarification.

 What do I want to accomplish this summer?
 This question might be a moving target.
 But whatever you decide on you should have at least three actionable items to help you succeed with this goal.
 Being specific is key.
 You can try taking these items to a meeting with your manager to see if they agree and will make a point of helping you meet these goals.